Youth sports coalition seeks federal aid due to COVID-19

 The leaders of the coalition are trumpeting the importance of youth sports and sounding the alarm about the future of their organizations in correspondence with legislators in Washington.
 The fate of providers in low-income communities is of particular concern.

-Nearly 60% of local sports leaders expect to lose at least 50% of their revenue over the next year, according to an Aspen Institute for Sports online poll from April.
+According to an April online poll by Aspen Institute's Project Play initiative, 38% of local sports leaders expect to lose up to 50% of their revenue over the next year.
+An additional 16% said they expect to lose up to 75%.

-“This is an important issue," said Wayne Moss, the executive director of the National Council of Youth Sports.
-“It's a timely issue, and young people right now are up against it in terms of the possibility of not being able to participate.”
+''This is an important issue,'' said Wayne Moss, executive director of the National Council of Youth Sports. ''It's a timely issue, and young people right now are up against it in terms of the possibility of not being able to participate.''

 One of the objectives for the coalition is the creation of a loan program for youth sports organizations.
 Congress passed a $2.2 trillion virus relief package in March that included a Payroll Protection Program for small businesses, but it wasn't designed for youth sports organizations that rely more on volunteers and independent contractors.

-“Having the calculation for relief being based on an employee basis just doesn't really get the kind of relief that these organizations need,” Lakowski said.
-She said such aid would be better based on gross receipts or operating loss.
+''Having the calculation for relief being based on an employee basis just doesn't really get the kind of relief that these organizations need,'' Lakowski said.
+She said such aid would be better based on gross receipts or operating losses.

 The relief fund was included in legislation proposed by U.S. Rep. Max Rose, a New York Democrat, last week.
 It also proposes an expansion of the child and dependent care tax credit to include expenses for youth sports and other recreational activities, and it would ensure health savings and flexible spending accounts could be used for expenses related to youth physical activities.